 Dubai and the UAE as a whole have not always been known as a kind place financially for expats, but that trend looks like it might be changing.
 In the past, many expats have filled positions that offered not much more than a basic living wage of around Dh5,000 a month.
 However, nowadays more and more expats are bringing in double, triple, and even quadruple that rate.

-So what is the major reason for the massive increase in expat salary over the last decade?
+So what is the major reason for the massive increase in expat salary over the last decade and why is gold price the missing factor?

 It appears that most of the positions expats held decades ago were in the unskilled labor market, such as housekeepers or kitchen help.
 The supply of workers for these positions greatly exceeded the demand, so there was no need for employers to lure potential hires with high salaries or bonuses.